-A full-time staff of 24 works with a 10-member Board of Directors, some 2,000 donors, some 500 academics and professional economists who serve as Policy Advisors, a dozen senior fellows, and more than 300 elected officials who pay dues to serve on our Legislative Forum.
+A staff of 27 works with a seven-member Board of Directors, some 2,000 donors, some 500 academics and professional economists who serve as Policy Advisors, and a dozen senior fellows.

 What We Do

 The Heartland Institute is a nonprofit organization recognized as a tax-exempt charity under Section 501(c)(3) of the Internal Revenue Code.

 We focus on issues in education, environmental protection, health care, budgets and taxes, and Stopping Socialism.
 Heartland sends four monthly policy newspapers – Budget & Tax News, Environment & Climate News, Health Care News, and School Reform News – digitally and in print (for HCN) to every national and state elected officials in the United States and thousands of civic and business leaders.
 We also produce books, policy studies, booklets, podcasts, and videos.

-In 2019, Heartland spokespersons appeared in print and on television or radio 4,849 times with a combined print circulation of 185 million.
-Heartland’s podcasts were downloaded 5 million times, and our YouTube videos were viewed 3.4 million times on YouTube, Facebook, and Rumble.
+In 2022, Heartland spokespersons appeared in print, online, or on broadcast media 4,957 times with a combined print circulation of 197.6 million.
+Heartland’s podcasts recorded several hundred thousand downloads, and our videos were viewed 3.4 million times on YouTube, Facebook, and Rumble.

 The Heartland Institute is endorsed by some of the top scholars, thinkers, and politicians in the world – including many members of congress and state elected officials and the leaders of other conservative and libertarian think tanks such as Americans for Tax Reform’s Grover Norquist, The Leadership Institute’s Morton Blackwell, The Heritage Foundation’s Jim DeMint, and many more.

 Join a group of men and women dedicated to discovering, developing, and promoting free-market solutions to social and economic problems and fighting for more freedom and less government!

 Are you a conservative or libertarian considering a career in the free-market movement?
 Do you want to spend 10 weeks working side-by-side with others who share your interests, learning new skills and making contacts that can launch your career?
 Being an intern at The Heartland Institute is the right choice for you!